-You will begin your descent through a town called Igli.
-Then passing the valley near the Afourar River and head towards a village called Bab n’Ali.
+You will begin your descent through a town called Igli, then pass the valley near the Afourar River and head towards a village called Bab n’Ali.
 You will meet with the area known as Tadout n’Tablah to later reach Irhuazzoun.
 The trek becomes much easier at this point as you continue passing larger Berber settlements and reach the village of Hanedour.
 Hanedour is your final destination and you have completed the Jebel Sahro trek!

 The newly opened L’Amandier is located in the Ouirgane Valley, about 45 minutes from Marrakesh.
 Conveniently located near the base of Atlas Mountains, you could be on your way with whatever trek you have planned.
 With each luxurious villa, you will be able to step out onto your private balcony and feel as though you are one with the Atlas Mountains.
 Take a dip in the infinity pool after a long days trek and jump into bed with lavish Egyptian cotton sheets.
 L’Amandier offers convenience without sacrificing quality.
 This hotel does come with a hefty price tag.